The Insider (Evans novel)

 The Insider is a novel by Christopher Evans published in 1981.

 Plot summary

-The Insider is a novel in which aging author Blair is controlled by an alien mind.
+The Insider is a novel in which aging author Blair is controlled by a parasitic alien psychic vampire.

 Reception

 Dave Langford reviewed The Insider for White Dwarf #43, and stated that "More chilling than any number of lurching, blood-spattered vampires, Evan's low-key tensions and domestic concealments make you feel that this lurking mind – always play-acting for fear of exposing its real personality to an unsympathetic world – could almost be your own.
 Isn't this play-acting what we all do?
 The ending is sad but satisfying; The Insider is recommended."